ShreyaPrasad1209/CodingNotes/DSAlgo_Basics.md

 Unordered map are stored as hash map whearas map are balanced binary tree.
 A multimap can store multiple values for a key.<br>
 Hash tables suffer from O(n) worst time complexity due to two reasons:<br>
 If too many elements were hashed into the same key: looking inside this key may take O(n) time.
-Once a hash table has passed its load balance - it has to rehash [create a new bigger table, and re-insert each element to the table].
+Once a hash table has passed its load balance - it has to rehash [create a new bigger table, and re-insert each element to the table].<br>
+A hashmap maps giving direct access by hashing the key to a value now two keys may have same hash in that case collision happens.
+In that case a linked list will be maintain and then ittiration through linked list will be done.<br>
+There is also Load Factor which tells how full is our array which stores hashtable.
+Now we don't want it too low because that will mean our space getting waste and also we don't want it too hight because that will mean that collision will happen more.
 <center>

 | Task              | Map           | Unordered_Map  |